mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * starts Jest automatically when in a project with Jest installed is loaded
 * reruns tests after every save
+* each time tests are run, the bottom bar OUTPUT tab is cleared the test output is written there
+* indicates whether all tests are passing in status bar after "Jest:"
 * shows individual fail/pass statuses inline
   * puts a colored circle in front of tests,
     * solid green for pass